Experience collaboration in action - Dubbo, 2025

 The itinerary

-Day 1: Welcome + scene setting
+Day 1: Welcome + regional perspectives

-Day 2: Skills Development Training
+Day 2: Skills development + industry insights

 Meet your trainers: experts in landholder and community engagement